HierarchicalReference class

 - Returns true if the hierarchical reference traverses upward through the hierarchy.

-- auto join(Compilation& compilation, const HierarchicalReference& other) const -> const HierarchicalReference&
+- const HierarchicalReference& join(BumpAllocator& alloc, const HierarchicalReference& other) const

 - Returns a new HierarchicalReference that represents the joined path of this reference and another.